richardfan1126/aws-reinvent-trivia-2019-backend/pipelines/README.md

 ## Customize

 Replace all references to 'aws-samples' with your own fork of this repo.
-Replace all references to 'reinvent-trivia.com' with your own domain name.
+Replace all references to 'richardfan.xyz' with your own domain name.

 ## Deploy